 Negotiation Patterns

 Average ransom amounts in DragonForce campaigns reported in 2025–2026 range from £500K to £12M for mid-market targets, with larger enterprises seeing higher demands.
-Payment rates among organisations that engage in negotiation are reported as broadly in line with the wider market (~40–50% of demanded amounts).
+Payment rates among organisations that engage in negotiation are broadly in line with the wider market, at roughly 40–50% of demanded amounts.

 Detection and Response Priorities